Neural Stem cells therapy for Parkinson Disease

 Limitations of Dopamine Antagonists & Managing Rigor

 Rigor describes the stiffness of the muscles.
 Every movement seems to be against fierce resistance.
-Often, the neck and shoulder muscles are affected, often one-sided.
+Often, the neck and shoulder muscles are affected, usually one-sided.
 A neurologist may be able to detect the Cogwheel phenomenon.
 An example of cogwheel rigidity can be seen when the doctor attempts to stretch the angled arm of a patient with Parkinson’s, which results in a reaction of jerky movements as if a cogwheel were moving.

 Rest tremors